xchainjs/xchainjs-lib/examples/do-swap/README.md

 ### Do streaming swap

-executes a transfer of an asset from your wallet to another address minimizing slippage `yarn doStreamingSwap "MnemonicPhrase" stagenet|mainnet assetsAmount decimals fromString toString streamingInterval streamingQuantity`
+executes a transfer of an asset from your wallet to another address minimizing slippage `yarn doStreamingSwap "MnemonicPhrase" stagenet|mainnet assetsAmount decimals fromString toString streamingInterval streamingQuantity  [affiliateAddress] [affiliate percent]`

 streamingInterval: The maximum interval for swaps that involve L1 assets (such as BTC, ETH) is restricted by the limitation of the maximum duration for a swap; currently, this limitation is 24 hours.